 William Halmesco’s family was also struck with misfortune, as his wife Mathilda died in 1931 giving birth to their first child.
 This daughter was named Mathilda (Matty) in honour of her mother, and was sent to live in the Jewish Infants Home of Brooklyn until age 5, when she came back to live with her father.
 According to a profile of her in the Staten Island Advance in 2006, her father tried for several years to have her learn the violin, but finally gave up when she did not take to it.

-When Charles Braun died in 1947, Bertha’s brother Alexander, who had moved from Egypt, moved in with them, as did Matty Halmesco, as we can see below in the 1950 census.
+When Charles Braun died in 1947, Bertha’s brother Alexander, who had left Egypt during the period of deteriorating conditions for Jewish residents, and moved in with them, as did Matty Halmesco, as we can see below in the 1950 census.
 William Halmesco, meanwhile, continued to live in the Bronx as he had since arriving in New York decades earlier.
 He died in 1952, and was buried in the P.M.B.S. plot at Mount Hebron cemetery alongside fellow cornetist Samuel Blank.

 With William gone, Matty got married to her cousin Bernard Halm (1920–1985), Alexander’s son who had arrived from Egypt, in Brooklyn in 1954.
-Born in Vienna, Bernard doesn’t seem to have ever worked as a musician.
+Born in Vienna, the family said he played in King Farouk‘s orchestra and left during the process of expulsion or exclusion of Jews from Egypt.
+They noted that Farouk helped pay for his departure.
 According to the 2006 profile of Matty, Bernard spoke nine languages and worked as an interpreter in a Manhattan hotel.